ronleib/Ex1-Polynom/README.md

 Max: Max(f1,f2)
 None: f1
 Eror: illegal parameters from constructor.
 The implementation of this class is recursive method.
-First create complex function object, you can use 2 constructors:
+First create complex function object

+**You can use initFromString to create complex function from string, use this operations: plus, mult, div, min, max,comp, none.**
+The class complex function contains the methods: plus,mult,div... the algorithm is recursive: if f2 is null, make f2 to be the parameter of the function. else make f1 to be the clone of this complex function, and f2 to the parameter.
+Both of cases, the operation changed to the value of the function.
+The function left() and right() return the left and the right function of the complex function. f(X)- return the value of the complex function while x is the parameter of the function f.
+To do this, I calculate the left side in the right side recursively by calling f(left).f(x) and f(right).f(x), and then apply the operation between two numbers.
+The function comp is unusual , first I calculate the right side in x, and then calculate the left side by using f(rightSideSum).

 <a href="http://www.siz.co.il/"><img src="http://up419.siz.co.il/up1/g4zqwdtyzgzz.png" border="0" alt="CCCCC" /></a>